Vonng/pigsty/docs/PGSQL-CONF.md

 Apply these changes? [y/N]: y
 ```

-When some tuples & tables are dropped by accident, you can advance this delayed cluster to proper time point and select data from it.
+When some tuples & tables are dropped by accident, you can advance this delayed cluster to a proper time point and select data from it.

-It takes more resource, but can be much faster and less impact than [PITR](PGSQL-PITR.md)
+It takes more resources, but can be much faster and have less impact than [PITR](PGSQL-PITR.md)